Josh-Jo1/ImageClassification/README.md

     - Test  -> loss: 0.9254 - accuracy: 0.6802

 These observations seem to confirm the tips provided in the resource, which warns from using dropout and batch normalization together.
 For these reasons, dropout layers were not added to the model.

+### Tuning Parameters Analysis 2

+Increased number of epochs to 12 to achieve 85% accuracy:
+- Train -> loss: 0.4192 - accuracy: 0.8533
+- Test  -> loss: 0.7761 - accuracy: 0.7414

+Interestingly, although the training loss and accuracy improved, the testing loss and accuracy performed poorly.
+This is a sign of overfitting, so the number of epochs was reset to 10.

+### Final Model

+Train   -> loss: 0.4638 - accuracy: 0.8385\
+Test    -> loss: 0.6747 - accuracy: 0.7770